Find out what you need to do for graduate registration, including tips to help you avoid unnecessary delays.

-There are a few pathways for how you may meet the English language skills standard, including:
+There are four pathways for how you may meet the English language skills standard, including:

 For graduates applying to be an Aboriginal and Torres Strait Islander Health Practitioner, your English language proficiency can be demonstrated through the completion of the Certificate IV in Aboriginal and/or Torres Strait Islander Primary Health Care (Practice) or a qualification considered by the Aboriginal and Torres Strait Islander Health Practice Board of Australia (the Board) to be equivalent.
 More information is available on the Board website.

 We will either register you, register you with conditions or refuse your application.